Waste Bye-Laws Project 2023 – 2026

 Where householders do not engage in the process, directions and fixed payment notices will be used by Fingal County Council to encourage all householders to comply with the Waste Bye-Laws.
 The goal is to maximise compliance with the Waste Bye-Laws throughout Fingal without having to resort to enforcement or legal action through the courts and every opportunity will be given to householders to put an appropriate waste collection service in place to achieve this.
 We all have a responsibility to manage our waste and to protect the environment for future generations and compliance with the Waste Bye-Laws will help to achieve this.

-The Waste Bye-Laws project is the start of an investigation into household waste management compliance in Fingal and will run for the next couple of years until accountability of all households has been achieved.
+The Waste Bye-Laws project is the start of an investigation into household waste management compliance in Fingal and will run for a number of years until accountability of all households has been achieved.

 A copy of the Waste Bye-Laws is available for inspection at Fingal County Council offices at 1/ Main Street, Swords, Co.
 Dublin K67 X8Y2 and 2/ Grove Road, Blanchardstown, Dublin 15, D15 W638.